Skip to content

 Plot 9 is in a residential area right next to a block of flats where Andy lives.
 We are determined not to create any noise nuisance to our neighbours that could jepodise the whole project.
 Many of our neighbours enjoy visiting plot 9 and are supportive of the project.

 We are very grateful for all donations.
-These will be spent on maintaining the space, supplies (firewood, tea+coffee, lamp oil, etc) and essential materials for a greenhouse, extra seating, composting loo and treehouse (materials will be reclaimed and upcycled wherever possible).
+These will be spent on maintaining the space, supplies (firewood, tea+coffee, lamp oil, etc) and essential materials for a greenhouse, extra seating, many other projects.

 We’ve often been asked for a guide to how much to donate for your event so below are suggested amounts but obviously feel free to contribute more if you’d like to help accelerate the improvements mentioned above!
 We also don’t want money to get in the way of events happening, especially if they are nascent or experimental so the bottom line is that if the project is in alignment with our values, we’ll find a way of making it work.